bappyasif/edutainment_game_based_on_animal_trivia/README.md

 ### Hard

 Same gameplay but with a twist!
 Aside from the first statement, you'll also get what we call a "twister".
-You'll also be given a "law prompt" at top of "question statement" and you'll need to decide if those two statements when check against our provided "Truth-Table" where it falls into.
+You'll also be given a "law prompt" at top of "question statement" and you'll need to decide where those two statements in our "truth-table" falls into and decide it's coutcome.

-## Example
+### Example
+    ```
-    [] Easy:
+        ## Easy:

             Question Statement: Humans are mammals
-        Explanation: Yes, humans fall under Mammals category among animal kingdom Correct Answer: True
+            Explanation: Yes, humans fall under Mammals category among animal kingdom
+            Correct Answer: True

-    [] Hard:
+        ## Hard:

             Law Used: Implication Rule
-        Question Statement: Humans are mammals   => True Twister Statement: Humans can also breath under water  => False Twister Explanation: No, Question statement, lets denote this as "A" and Twister Statement, lets denote this as "B", and here A does not implies B so Implication of A and B is False  ==> e.g. True and False "Implies" False
+            Question Statement: Humans are mammals   => True
+            Twister Statement: Humans can also breath under water  => False
+            Twister Explanation: No, Question statement: "A" and Twister Statement: "B", here A does not implies B so Implication of A and B is False  ==> e.g. True and False "Implies" False
             Correct Answer: False
+    ```

 ## Preview